Creating a dropshipping business continues to be a hot topic in e-commerce circles.

-If you can present a product to them through a marketing email or Instagram post and follow up with seamless user experience, you will likely capture that sale.
+If you can present a product to them through a marketing email or Instagram post and follow up correctly, you will likely capture their attention and trust.

-This is very valuable data.
-If there are a lot of clicks and no sales, maybe this product is not right for your audience.
+This is very valuable data for your business.
+If there are a lot of clicks and no sales, or if the bounce rate is too high, maybe this product is not right for your intended audience.

 The key is to eliminate friction points so one doesn’t feel distracted or worse, frustrated when trying to buy something.